Moses on target for Spartak Moscow as Amartey rescues Leicester City from defeat

 Moses broke the deadlock at the King Power Stadium in the 51st minute with his first goal of the season.

-The former Chelsea and Liverpool midfielder nodded in Mikhail Ignatov's cross to give Spartak Moscow an advantage of beating Brendan Rodgers' men who defeated them by 4-3 in the reverse fixture a fortnight ago.
+The former Chelsea and Liverpool midfielder nodded in Mikhail Ignatov's cross to give Spartak Moscow the advantage after beating Brendan Rodgers' men, who defeated them by 4-3 in the reverse fixture a fortnight ago.

 Editors' Picks